anjackson/anjackson.github.io/_posts/2015-04-27-what-have-we-saved-iipc-ga-2015.md

 shown: false
 ---

-This is the rough script of the presentation I gave on Monday the 26th of April at the [2015 IIPC GA](http://www.netpreserve.org/general-assembly/ga2015-schedule).
-If you'd rather watch the presentation, you can see it [here](https://www.youtube.com/watch?v=AwWv96Jl_cY&t=30m03s).
+I gave the following presentation at the [2015 IIPC GA](http://www.netpreserve.org/general-assembly/ga2015-schedule).
+A video of the presentation is embedded here, or if you prefer you can read the rough script with slides (below the fold).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AwWv96Jl_cY" frameborder="0" start="1803" allowfullscreen></iframe>